brightway-lca/enhancement-proposals/proposals/0001_bep-template.md

 * BEP result of working groups already reflect some level of consensus, and will have a history of how the specifics came to be.
 In this case, the author will mention that the group is the primary and preliminary place for discussing the proposal, before it is made public.
 * Once the BEP is public, the authors should publicly respond to suggested changes by either accepting the changes, or providing their reasons to reject the suggested changes.
 * If discussion is particularly heated, the authors may invite changes via pull request which would be discussed by the community.
 To avoid voting overload, this procedure should only be used in special cases.
-* Alternatively, the authors or the editor may invite dissenting discussion participants to phone or in-person conferences to reach consensus on difficult issues.
+* Alternatively, the authors may invite dissenting discussion participants to phone or in-person conferences to reach consensus on difficult issues.

 ## Previous Versions